Click here for the home page

 12. You won't find papyrus growing in Egypt today; it was killed off by modern pollution.
 The same goes for crocodiles, hippopotami, and most of the other wildlife that flourished there 5,000 years ago.

-14. E. Wallis Budge, The Book of the Dead: Papyrus of Ani, New York, Dover, 1967, pg.
+13. E. Wallis Budge, The Book of the Dead: Papyrus of Ani, New York, Dover, 1967, pg.
 6.

 Actually, the Egyptians never called any text "The Book of the Dead"; the name is modern.
 The text Budge translated was originally called "The Book of Coming Forth By Day," and it wasn't the only text used to get one's soul safely to the fields of the afterlife.
 The current title came from the nineteenth-century tomb robbers who found papyrus scrolls with mummies, and called them Kitab al-Mayyit ("book of a dead person") or Kitab al-Mayyitun ("book of the dead").
 Because they couldn't read the writing on the scrolls, they didn't know the subject matter, but were simply stating that they had found a "dead man's book."

 An intermediate stage between the Pyramid Texts and the Book of the Dead is called the "Coffin Texts."
 In the Middle Kingdom, as we shall read later, mummification and a fancy burial became available to members of the middle class, and they wanted the same kinds of prayers and spells that appear in the Pyramid Texts.
-However, most of them did not have a large tomb where the texts could be inscribed on the walls, so the priests chose to write the texts on the inside of the box-shaped wooden coffins commonly used at this time.
+However, most of them did not have a large tomb where the texts could be inscribed on the walls, so the priests chose to write the texts on the inside of the coffins.
 But the amount of space for writing on a coffin is strictly limited, and either the tomb's owner or the priests must have been concerned that they might leave out something important, like a spell to restore life and health to a certain part of the body.
 The solution they came up with was to write everything that mattered on a scroll and stick it in the coffin, whether it was part of the Coffin Texts or not; that became the "Book of the Dead" used thereafter.

-© Copyright 2010 Charles Kimball
+© Copyright 2025 Charles Kimball

 Top of the page